-This puts satellites in their perfect orbit, making it easier for operators and regulators to identify and catalogue them.
+Not only does this put satellites in their perfect orbit, but it makes them faster and easier for operators and regulators to identify and catalogue them.

-Once the payloads are deployed, the Kick Stage can perform a deorbit maneuver to lower its orbit, causing it to renter the Earth's atmosphere and burn up faster.
+Once the payloads are deployed, the Kick Stage can perform a deobit maneuver to lower its orbit, causing it to renter the Earth's atmosphere and burn up in just days, not months or years.